 - you need a large lump sum upfront

-- your current mortgage rate is not dramatically lower than the market
+- your current mortgage rate isn't dramatically lower than the market

 - you want to pay off higher-interest debt and simplify your budget